Click on a question below to see the answer. If you don't see your question, let us know so we can help!

 Yes, it is safe when prescribed by a doctor just like any other medication you might take for blood pressure, diabetes, etc. If you have specific questions give us a call and we’ll be happy to answer them.

 There is no set “treatment time” and some patients choose to remain on medication.
-The general idea is that treatment lasts as long as it is beneficial to the patient, which is often about 18 months
+The general idea is that treatment lasts as long as it is beneficial to the patient.

 No. While they function similarly and are used for similar treatment goals, they are 2 different medications.
 Methadone has been studied longer and is considered the standard of treatment while Suboxone or buprenorphine based products are a more recent addition to treatment regimens.
 Both have benefits depending on your needs and we’ll help you determine the best option.

-Basically everything you need for your recovery.
-We are a complete treatment center which means offering everything from the doctor visit to the medication and it’s all included.
-Counseling, group therapy, family therapy, behavioral techniques, and referral services including job/resume prep workshops, educational linkages, financial services, community/benefits services, and much more are also provided for free.
+We have both a methadone program and an outpatient suboxone/buprenorphine program where you can have your prescription sent to your local pharmacy.
+We are a complete treatment center which means we offer counseling, group therapy, family therapy, behavioral techniques, and referral services including job/resume prep workshops, educational linkages, financial services, community/benefits services, and much more provided at no extra cost.

-Currently, we can only accept self-pay patients.
-But we are working on insurance contracts as our goal is to accept all insurances since no one should be without treatment.
+Currently, we can only accept self-pay patients but please call and ask about any grants, financial assistance or other offers we may have at the moment to help with costs.
+We are working on insurance contracts as our goal is to accept all insurances because no one should be without treatment.
 If you have insurance let us know and we'll be happy to contact you as soon as it's available.
 As with everything we know cost is important, so give us a call today.
 We're confident we can get the best treatment at an affordable price.

 While we are not open on Sunday, we give every patient a take home dose for Sunday so they don't have to come to the center.
 This is the same for holidays we observe.
 Also, for a temporary period we are closed on Saturday which means we give each patient 2 take homes every week regardless of phase until this period is over.

-Patients can begin receiving more take home doses as early as 1 month, however, there is no standard scale as take home doses are largely based on how well a patient is following their treatment plan.
-Take homes are a privilege that ultimately rests with the patient but you can talk to your counselor and they can help you understand where you are and how to get to where you want to be.
+It varies by patient and program.
+Buprenorphine patients may be able to receive take homes immediately and patients on methadone can begin receiving more take home doses as early as 1 month.
+However, there is no standard scale as take home doses are largely based on how well a patient is following their treatment plan.
+Take homes are a privilege that ultimately rests with the patient but you can talk to your doctor or counselor and they can help you understand where you are and how to get to where you want to be.

 We specialize in addiction treatment and offer doctor's visits, counseling, therapy, and other services that relate to recovery only.
 However, if you need services that we cannot provide, we can help you find a Primary Care or other medical/health care service that you require.